- Chromium III

 There is no clear evidence to show that chromium supplementation is effective for improving glucose metabolism, losing weight, or building muscle mass.

 Chromium is an element required by the body in very small amounts (0.025 mg a day).
 Adequate amounts are usually obtained in the diet from foods such as American cheese, meat, fish, fruits, and whole grains.
-Based on laboratory experiments, scientists think that chromium is involved in maintaining adequate levels of glucose, fats, and insulin activity in the body.
-Chromium may interact with insulin receptors and enhance the effects of insulin on cells, including improved glucose uptake.
-In theory, this could help patients with type 2 diabetes.
+Lab experiments suggest chromium is involved in maintaining adequate levels of glucose, fats, and insulin in the body.
+In theory, this could help patients with type 2 diabetes, but the current evidence in human studies is mixed.

 Chromium is sometimes combined with GTF (Glucose Tolerance Factor) in over-the-counter products.
-GTF is a yeast extract that helps with glucose metabolism in laboratory studies, but this effect has not been confirmed in humans.
+GTF is a yeast extract that helps with glucose metabolism in lab studies, but this effect has not been confirmed in humans.